 Seventy-nine participants (52%) reported experiencing an adverse event (the most common being dizziness, anxiety, and headache), with 17 people stopping the medicine because of adverse events.
 Two patients had serious adverse events, and another had changes in liver function tests that resolved after stopping the drug.

 According to the authors of this study, “In summary, our clinical experience in a large group of patients with treatment-refractory hypersomnolence demonstrates meaningful and sustained clinical response in a substantial fraction of patients.
 Important questions remain about optimal formulation, dosing, long-term safety, and effectiveness.
 Prospective, controlled studies, ideally with measurement of plasma or cerebrospinal fluid flumazenil levels, are clearly needed.
 However, our experience suggests the possibility of clinical use of flumazenil in carefully selected, severely affected patients lacking other treatment options.”

 Trotti LM, Saini P, Koola C, LaBarbera V, Bliwise DL, Rye DB.
 Flumazenil for the treatment of refractory hypersomnolence.
-J Clin Sleep Med 2016;ePub ahead of print.
+J Clin Sleep Med 2016.